28 April, 2009

 Sweet Autumn Veggies

-1 sweet potato, sliced thickly
+1 sweet potato, sliced thickly2 medium carrots, sliced

 1 ripe pear, chopped